eberkund/resume/resume.md

 	October 2017 -- October 2019

 	- Worked in an agile environment with a geographically distributed team
-	- Fixed issues and developed new features using .NET, MS SQL, JavaScript (React)
+	- Fixed issues and developed new features using .NET, MS SQL, TypeScript, JavaScript, React
 	- Assisted in transforming a large legacy codebase to microservices architecture by advocating test driven development and deploying new infrastructure to vastly improve continuous integration

 *	**Technology Consultant, Objex Unlimited**